knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 Other methods - Near-Miss, one-sided selection, two-phase learning, dynamic sampling

+The methods above only work well for low-dimensional data

 Two-phase leaarning - Randomly undersampling large classes until each class only have N instances, and then fine-tune your model on the original data

 Dynamic sampling - Oversampling the low-performing classes and undersampling the high-performing classes during the training process